felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Plot Pareto curve and benchmark against equal distribution

 #### Key Insights
-- The **top 1% of users generate ~14% of total revenue**.
+- The top 1% of users generate about 14% of total revenue.
-- The **top 5% generate ~43%**, and the **top 10% generate ~63%** of revenue.
+- The top 5% generate about 43%, and the top 10% generate about 63% of total revenue.
-- The **top 20% of users account for ~85% of total revenue**, confirming a strong Pareto effect.
+- The top 20% of users generate about 85% of total revenue, showing that revenue is highly concentrated.
-- Revenue sustainability depends disproportionately on a **small fraction of power users**, creating concentration and churn risk at the top end.

-#### **Business Implications**
-- A strong Pareto effect confirms dependence on a small fraction of users.
+- Overall revenue depends heavily on a small group of high-spending users.
-- Losing a small number of top users can materially impact revenue.
-- Growth strategies must balance power-user retention with broader monetization.
-- Reducing concentration risk improves predictability and long-term resilience.

 <br>

+**6.3 - Business Implications** <br>
+- A small group of users brings in most of the revenue, so changes in their spending can quickly change total revenue and should be monitored closely.
+- Most users generate little revenue per person, so increasing user count alone does not guarantee higher revenue and should be evaluated based on revenue impact.
+- Because revenue depends heavily on a few high-spending users, the business needs to understand how stable these users are over time and what signals appear before their spending drops.

+<br><br>

 ## 7 - Executive Recommendations & Strategic Focus
 <br>